wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 {% include l18n.html %}
 {% include _toc.html %}

-Flask is called a "micro-framework" because (unlike Django and its analogue Ruby on Rails) it provides only what is necessary to do core web development, leaving you to add plug-ins beyond its minimal subset.
+Flask is called a "micro-framework" because (unlike Python Django and its analogue Ruby on Rails) it provides only what is necessary to do core web development, leaving you to add plug-ins beyond its minimal subset.
 Flask's approach keeps your code and workflow simple, particularly on smaller projects.

+Unlike Django, which has security built-in,
-Extensions are added to enable database access, web form, user authentication, payments, etc.
+<strong>extensions</strong> are added to Flask to enable database access, web form, user authentication, payments, etc.

 This is a hands-on walkthrough of the intricacies of creating a sample Python server program to process REST API calls from a user's browser.
 By hands-on I mean explanations are provided after you do each action.